ajensen1234/JTML/README.md

-# Important information for compilation, building, and running on Linux!
+# Compilation, Generation, and Building Joint-Track Machine Learning on Linux

+This was done on Pop! os 22.04 LTS, 64-bit

 ## Dependencies